An admittedly rather biased look at the types of water ‘conditioners’ and limescale

 Magnetic

-A magnetic water conditioner simply has a mild magnetic field close to the water
+Most magnetic water conditioners simply have a mild magnetic field close to the water

 Electrolytic